planet-lia/planetization-docs/content/getting-started.md

 <!-- ##### *Commands:* [*bot*](/lia-cli/#bot), [*play*](/lia-cli/#play) -->

-After running the commands above, wait until the match is generated and voila, a browser window is opened displaying replay of a generated match!
+After running the commands above, wait until the match is generated and voila, a browser window is opened displaying a replay of the generated match!
-Also a new directory named `john` is created inside the unzipped Planet Lia CLI directory.
+Also a new directory named `john` is created in your current working directory.
 This directory contains all the code for your bot.
 We will dig into it in the next section.

 <br/><div style="text-align:center"><img src="/static/docs/images/game-example.png" alt="Example gameplay" width="80%"/></div>